-these new routes was "once a month or less" and "almost every day" (22% each) How often do you think you would ride the bus to this location
+The most common expected use of these new routes was "once a month or less" and "almost every day" (22% each)

 Focus Group

 Focus groups of both riders and providers were conducted in early 2022.
 For riders, volunteers from multiple agencies interviewed riders from different geographic locations to broaden the input, with approximately 10 results.
 MnDOT provided the focus group questions.
 Some themes identified from the rider focus groups included: Desire for expanded (earlier) hours, and area, and connecting to other communities/locations, and Desire for more up to date information (i.e. where are drivers) for reliability and convenience.